esl/MongooseIM/doc/Advanced-configuration.md

     * **ldap_local_filter:**
         * **Description:** If you can’t use ldap_filter due to performance reasons (the LDAP server has many users registered), you can use this local filter.
-        The local filter checks an attribute in ejabberd, not in LDAP, so this limits the load on the LDAP directory.
+        The local filter checks an attribute in MongooseIM, not in LDAP, so this limits the load on the LDAP directory.
         * **Values:** `Filter`.
 Example values:

                                   {ldap_local_filter, {notequal, {"accountStatus",["disabled"]}}}.